How to get the latest spreadsheet

 - With Safari, click the little cog symbol, downloads, and Clear.

 - With other browsers, why not trying one of the ones listed above.

 - If all else fails, send us an email using the contact us link, and we will help.

 Which program to I use to open the spreadsheet?

-The spreadsheet works best with Microsoft Excel (any version from 2000 to current), which is part of the Microsoft Office suite.
-It also works with the free OpenOffice Calc program, only much more slowly.
+The spreadsheet works best with Microsoft Excel (any version from 2000 to current), which is part of the Microsoft Office suite, and Microsoft Excel Online.
+It also works with It also works with the free OpenOffice Calc program, only much more slowly.
 You can find a home-and-student version of Microsoft Office for a fraction of the regular price at many stores for PC or MAC.
 OpenOffice is completely free.

 To make the spreadsheet as compatible as possible, the spreadsheet is available in the older xls format and in the newer xlsx format.
 If you use Excel 2007 or later, you should download the xlsx version.
 If you have an older copy of Excel, or if you use OpenOffice, you should download the xls version.

-The spreadsheet is too complex to work with the Apple "Numbers" program or the Windows "Spreadsheet" program.
-Instead, use OpenOffice Calc (free download) or Microsoft Excel.
+The spreadsheet is too complex to work with Apple "Numbers", Windows "Spreadsheet", and Google Docs spreadsheet programs.
+Instead, use OpenOffice Calc (free download), Microsoft Excel, or Excel Online.